weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 lg(1) - gO) < M[b _ al.
 But g(0) = f(a) and g(1) = f(b).
 This completes the proof.

-Corollary If, in addition, £'(x) = 0 for all x € E, then f is constant.
+Corollary If, in addition, £'(x) = 0 for all x  \in  E, then f is constant.

 Proof To prove this, note that the hypotheses of the theorem hold now with M =0.